Tianna Bartoletta: Bobsledding

-In October 2012, Bartoletta was named to the U.S. National bobsled team.
-Bartoletta was one of three track and field Olympians (along with Lolo Jones and Hyleas Fountain) invited to the U.S. women's bobsled push championship by coach Todd Hays.
-Jones and Bartoletta made the bobsled team, giving them a chance to earn a spot on the bobsled World Cup circuit.
-On November 9, 2012, Bartoletta and teammate Elana Meyers placed third in Bartoletta's first career World Cup bobsledding competition.
+In October 2012, Madison was named to the U.S. National bobsled team.
+Madison was one of three track and field Olympians (along with Lolo Jones and Hyleas Fountain) invited to the U.S. women's bobsled push championship by coach Todd Hays.
+Jones and Madison made the bobsled team, giving them a chance to earn a spot on the bobsled World Cup circuit.
+On November 9, 2012, Madison and teammate Elana Meyers placed third in Madison’s first career World Cup bobsledding competition.